Vladimir-csp/uwsm/README.md

 > `feat!: ...`, etc.).

 > [!IMPORTANT]
-> v0.21.0 highlights:
+> v0.21.2 highlights:
+> Environment preloader no longer sources POSIX shell profile if environment
-> Environment of `uwsm start` command is now transferred to environment
+> from the context of `uwsm start` was successfully used.
-> preloader to capture variables originated from PAM.
-> `session.slice` is now default for compositor unit.
-Selection may be
-> deprecated in future releases. `-S` or `UWSM_USE_SESSION_SLICE=true` are
-> no longer needed.
-> `start` and `stop` commands now also log their output to be seen in journal.

 > [!NOTE]
 > It is highly recommended to use